Advanced Precision Kill Weapon System: Design

 A software upgrade of the APKWS was planned for late 2021; the upgrade increases range by 30% by means of an optimized flight trajectory to engage targets at a steeper angle of attack, while also being qualified on both fixed- and rotary-wing aircraft in a single variant and improving the surface danger zone logic for better training range options.

-In June 2021, BAE successfully tested the APKWS in a counter-unmanned aerial systems (C-UAS) role.
+In June 2021, BAE tested the APKWS in a counter-unmanned aerial systems (C-UAS) role.
 An APKWS-equipped rocket was fitted with a proximity fuze and destroyed a Class 2 UAS.
 The proximity fuze enables it to intercept UAS at a lower cost than other methods, and due to the rocket's laser guidance that activates on launch it does not require locking on to the target before launch.

 In April 2025, a new dual-mode APKWS II variant with a full-scale mockup was revealed, featuring a passive infrared sensor as well as the original's laser-guidance, allowing the weapon to be fired with "anoint-and-shoot" capability (where the target is initially lased to orient the missile, but the lase is not maintained and the infrared sensor takes over for terminal guidance) to increase rate of fire, particularly against large numbers of cruise missile or unmanned aerial vehicle targets.
 The addition of the nose-mounted infrared seeker necessitated moving the warhead to the mid-body of the rocket, which provides an improved blast- fragmentation pattern with no loss of lethality; however modifications increase the cost compared to the original.
 Development is expected to be completed by the end of 2026.